FunTimeCoding/jenkins-job-manager/README.md

 ## Important details

-* The reason why the `tests` directiory is not called `test` is because of the nose2 convention.
+* The reason why the `tests` directory is not called `test` is because of the nose2 convention.